aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 ### aws cdk bootstrap

 This Guidance uses AWS CDK.
-If you are using `aws-cdk` for first time, please see the [Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) section of the __AWS Cloud Development Kit (AWS CDK) v2__ developer guide, to provision the required resources, before you can deploy AWS CDK apps into an AWS environment.
+If you are using `aws-cdk` for the first time, please see the [Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) section of the __AWS Cloud Development Kit (AWS CDK) v2__ developer guide, to provision the required resources, before you can deploy AWS CDK apps into an AWS environment.

+>__NOTE:__ Since the guidance leveraged CDK PIpelines, it is recommended that you re-bootstrap the CDK, even if you have already bootstrapped the CDK.

 ### Supported Regions